mardix/assembly/docs/docs/application/models.md

 *Version: 1.2.0*

-`Model.__sync__()` is a class method to add in your Model class that will be executed, when `asm-admin sync-models` is run.
+`Model.__sync__()` is a class method to add in your Model class that will be executed, when `asm gen:sync-models` is run.
 It will allow you to run some routines to setup some data once it's created, or if you want to do some other updates or housekeeping

 ```python
 from assembly import db